surajp92/surajp92/README.md

 ### Hi there 👋

 I'm Suraj and
-* :mortar_board: I have done PhD in Mechanical Engineering at the Oklahoma State University
-* :telescope: I'm currently working on developing physics-constrained deep learning model for scientific problems
+* :telescope: I'm a machine learning researcher interested in developing physics-constrained deep learning models for complex scientific problems
 * :runner: I try to run everyday to stay in shape :muscle:

 ### Tech Stack